X2Y2-io/x2y2-sdk/README.md

   tokenId, // string, token ID of the NFT tokenStandard, // 'erc721' | 'erc1155'
-  price, // string, sale price in wei eg. '1000000000000000000' for 1 ETH royalty, // number, percentage with a base of 10^6, optional, eg. 50000 = 5%,
+  price, // string, sale price in wei eg. '1000000000000000000' for 1 ETH expirationTime, // number, the unix timestamp when the listing will expire, in seconds.
-           // The number can’t be larger than the royalty fee rate set by the collection owner.
-           // A collection's royalty rate can be obtained via the Public API /v1/contracts/{contract}
-  expirationTime, // number, the unix timestamp when the listing will expire, in seconds.
 Must be at least 15 minutes later in the future.
 })
 ```